 What’s worse than spreading the common cold to your co-workers?
 Spreading rudeness.
-According to research published in the Journal of Applied Psychology, negative behavior, such as perceived rudeness, is highly contagious.
+New research suggests negative behavior, such as perceived rudeness, is highly contagious.

 The study, documented in this science daily article, shows that when we perceive someone as being rude or disrespectful, we are more likely to perceive rudeness in later interactions and in turn, more likely to act in similar manners, spreading the rudeness bug even further around the office.